Croydon is a south London borough and one of the largest in the capital, with a diverse population of more than 350,000.

 - Road closures – free for residents holding events over The Big Lunch weekend, with a simple form and clear guidance online.
 All road closure requests are included in one traffic management order to reduce costs to Big Lunch organisers

-- Grants – three types of grant are available, ranging from £50 to £5,000 - for larger events, organised by registered community groups or organisations
+- Grants – three types of grant were made available, ranging from £50 to £5,000 - for larger events, organised by registered community groups or organisations

 - Ambassadors – The Mayor of Croydon attends as many events as possible

 - PR and Communications – Croydon’s press and communication teams promote The Big Lunch widely.
-In 2019, they’re taking a targeted approach to encourage Big Lunches in less engaged areas
+In 2019, they took a targeted approach to encourage Big Lunches in less engaged areas

 - Event support (parks and green spaces) – To make sure anyone can take part, regardless of where they live, the council encourage residents to hold events in parks and green spaces and provide events assistance

 Supporting The Big Lunch helps the council reach a number of its objectives.
 Croydon have seen how community gatherings are encouraging neighbours to look out for each other, as well as opening avenues for neighbours to help the less able.

 As such, they explain that The Big Lunch promotes the Equality Act’s duty to foster good community relations and promote understanding – of which a major part of the approach is to promote a ‘clear sense of shared aspirations and values, which focuses on what we have in common rather than our differences’.

 - An average of 60-80 street parties held annually for The Big Lunch, with the most in 2017

 - The success of The Big Lunch in Croydon has meant the council has built up a contact list of 700 email addresses who all receive updates on when the popular annual event is taking place